-Findings are mapped to the Kirkpatrick Four-Level Evaluation Model [43], which is one of the most commonly used models for evaluating training and educational programmes.
+The findings are mapped to the Kirkpatrick Four-Level Evaluation Model [43], which is one of the most commonly used models for evaluating training and educational programmes.

-3.1 Reaction to the WHIRL IPL activity (Level 1)
+3.1.
+Reaction to the WHIRL IPL Activity (Level 1)

-'Reaction' in this context refers to both the uptake (and group diversity) as well as the experiences of IPL volunteers.
+"Reaction" in this context refers to both the uptake (and group diversity) as well as the experiences of IPL volunteers.
 This IPL opportunity engaged a diverse group of 20 healthcare students working with a further six staff IPL event contributors at 21 events, with a different team (staff-student combination) at each event.
-Staff contributors included three nurses, one health psychologist and one physiotherapist.
-IPL volunteers were registered students across five healthcare disciplines from a single institution in the UK (medicine, n=1, health sciences, n=4, nursing, n=11, physiotherapy, n=2, and health psychology, n=2).
-There were 10 pre-registered healthcare students (50%: 5 undergraduate, 5 graduate entry courses), and 10 postgraduates (50%: 4 Masters level, and 6 doctoral level courses).
-In addition to diversity in discipline, they had varied levels of clinical experience providing a unique opportunity for team learning; some had only observed clinical skills, some had experience of clinical practice but not specifically of delivering health checks, and some were registered healthcare professionals who had prior experience of health promotion practice and were undertaking further study (e.g. care assistant, registered nurse, paramedic).
-IPL volunteers were 11 females (F, 55%) and 9 males (M, 45%) (13/65% from Black and Minority Ethnic groups (BAME), of which 6F/46%, 7M/54%).
+Staff contributors included three registered nurses, one health psychologist and one physiotherapist.
+IPL volunteers were registered students across five healthcare disciplines from a single institution in the UK (medicine, n = 1, nursing, n = 15, physiotherapy, n = 2, and health psychology, n = 2).
+There were seven pre-registered healthcare students (35%: two undergraduate bachelors, five graduate-entry Bachelor's courses), and 13 postgraduates (65%: seven Master's level, and six doctoral level courses).
+In addition to diversity in discipline, they had varying levels of clinical experience providing a unique opportunity for team learning; some had only observed clinical skills, some had experience of clinical practice but not specifically of delivering health checks, and some were registered healthcare professionals who had prior experience of health promotion practice and were undertaking further study (e.g., care assistant, registered nurse, paramedic).
+IPL volunteers were 11 females (F, 55%) and 9 males (M, 45%) (13/65% from black and minority ethnic groups (BAME), of which 6F/46%, 7M/54%).
+Due to variations in the size of sites and the number of employees at each site, the size of the IPL volunteer team varied at each event.
+However, the team always included at least two different professions, and at least one healthcare professional experienced in health promotion practice.
+Each IPL volunteer delivered health checks at between one and six site events (as part of a different team on each occasion), although the majority delivered at two to three events.
+The actual number of health checks delivered by any individual IPL volunteer, therefore, ranged from 12 to 98, although the average was 32.

-Detailed evaluation of the health check events is reported elsewhere.
+A detailed evaluation of the health check events is reported elsewhere.
 Post-event feedback indicated that all 20 volunteers enjoyed their experience and found it useful for their learning and practice (100%).
 They found the training helpful (particularly those with less prior experience) and reported that the resources provided helped with interpreting health check results and supported individualised health conversations.
 They were overwhelmingly positive towards the opportunity for interactions with students and staff from other disciplines, across multiple year groups and healthcare courses.
 Those who were already registered healthcare professionals enjoyed being able to demonstrate their skills in a new setting and support less experienced peers.
 Likewise, those newer to health promotion practice were positive towards the team support from peers as well as the wider project team and clinical supervisor(s).

-3.2 Learning against agreed learning outcomes (Level 2)
+3.2.
+Learning against Agreed Learning Outcomes (Level 2)